coliff/bootstrap-ie7/README.md

   A. Although this CSS does not include IE6-specific fixes, it does fix the webfonts icon, so it's worthwhile using the conditional code 'if lt IE 8' rather than 'if IE 7'.

-* Q. Does this include add support for all the new Glyphicons included in Bootstrap 3.0.1?

-  A. Yep!

 ### Known Issues
 - This is not complete yet.
-I'm working on fixing some issues to match the final Bootstrap 3.1.1 CSS changes.
+I'm working on fixing some issues to match the final Bootstrap 3.2 CSS changes.
 Please open a pull request If you've fixed something.
 - The boxsizing.htc polyfill is buggy and generally doesn't work very well.
 I'm looking at refactoring the grids CSS to match Bootstrap 2.x so that the polyfill is not required.
 - As this is only a CSS stylesheet there may be problems with using Bootstrap 3's JavaScript in IE7.